gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-04/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/gruntwork/pull/40: Fix a bug in how we picked the name of the "security" account so it works correctly when granting access to `__current__`.
+  https://github.com/gruntwork-io/gruntwork/pull/40: Fix a bug in how we picked the name of the &quot;security&quot; account so it works correctly when granting access to `__current__`.

 </div>